 By applying these guidelines to the information that's readily available on Batman, it appears that he exhibits only two symptoms of the disorder.
 In other words, he doesn't meet the criteria to be called a sociopath.
 Of course, without the knowledge of his civilian identity and the cooperation of the Batman himself, it's impossible to validate the accuracy of this profile.
 Regardless of whether the Batman persona is a sociopath, his secret identity may be.

-You can learn more about psychiatric disorders, vigilante justice and related topics by following the links on the next page.
+You can learn more about psychiatric disorders, vigilante justice and related topics by following the links below.